AustralianBioCommons/how-to-doc-guidelines/pages/00_quick_start.md

 You can easily generate your own `codemeta.json` using this resource: https://codemeta.github.io/create/

+## Keep it simple

+Only add the directories and structures that are needed, and highlight the purpose of each one.

+## Ensure your documentation is straightforward and easy to understand

+## Delete elements of the template that you do not need

+These are guidelines only, and that means you can modify, update or delete elements of the file and directory structure to suit your specific use case.

 ## References

 > Druskat, Stephan, Spaaks, Jurriaan H., Chue Hong, Neil, Haines, Robert, Baker, James, Bliven, Spencer, Willighagen, Egon, Pérez-Suárez, David, & Konovalov, Alexander.
 (2021). **Citation File Format (1.2.0)**.
 Zenodo. https://doi.org/10.5281/zenodo.5171937